-Our solar system is a beautiful and special place, consisting of the sun and the eight planets that orbit around it.
+Our solar system is a beautiful and special place, consisting of the sun and the eight planets orbiting it.
 Each of these planets has unique characteristics and offers countless interesting facts to discover.
-In this blog post, we will explore the planets in order of their distance from the sun, discuss their main characteristics, and share some fascinating facts about each planet.
-This guide is perfect for children and anyone who wants to learn more about our solar system.
+In this blog post, we will explore the planets in order of their distance from the sun, discuss their main features, and share some fascinating facts about each planet.
+This guide is perfect for kids and anyone who wants to learn more about our solar system.

-The planets in our solar system are arranged based on their distance from the sun.
+The planets in our solar system are arranged according to their distance from the sun.
 The order is as follows:

 - Mercury